Wedding Frequently Asked Questions

 To be honest, I would probably tell you that we are not a good fit.
-I love to show off films once I've spent weeks putting them together.
-I mean, I have the best clients on the planet and people need to see your film!!
-Not showing a film is like creating a gorgeous painting and then hanging it in the closet.
-A lot of clients find me through SEO and by searching for their venue.
-It's because of this I could potentially lose out on a job if my film doesn't come up.
+I have the most amazing clients with the most beautiful stories and love sharing that with the world.
 This is my storefront and this is what I sell.
 You wouldn't be here if I had nothing to show!
 However, I get privacy concerns and never tag clients in posts or use last names as a general rule.
 If you have a really good reason for keeping your film private whether it's because of a job requirement or something else please let me know.
 I could take it on a case by case basis.
 It would require an NDA contract and extra fee at minimum.
 Contact my office for more information.

 Do you film San Francisco weddings?

 I have!
 Lots!
-I can tell you they are a special kind of challenge!
+The city definitely has a very unique vibe.
+I can tell you they are also a special kind of challenge!
 Tight timelines, parking issues, logistics, theft, getting our gear safely from place to place can compromise your coverage.
 I take San Francisco weddings on a case by case basis.
-Contact me for your special situation.
+Contact me and tell me about your San Francisco wedding!

 Believe it or not, audio is my NUMBER ONE priority.
 I could have the most beautiful shot of your vows but if my audio is terrible, I really have nothing.
 I have backup upon backup and work closely with your band or DJ to get you the best audio possible.
 I usually only mic the groom and officiant because those mics also pick up the bride just fine.
 Great audio is really dependent on client/officiant/DJ/band cooperation.

 How many cameras will you use?

 Depending on the event, 3-4 cameras at any given time and 2 videographers are included in all packages.